freeCodeCamp/freeCodeCamp/guide/english/machine-learning/index.md

 data consist of a set of training examples.
 In supervised learning, each example is a pair consisting of an input object (typically a vector) and a desired output value (also called the supervisory signal).
 Further, the supervised learning can be taken as 2 paradigm, classification and regression.

+### Unsupervised learning

+Unsupervised learning is the class of machine learning algorithm used to draw inferences from datasets consisting of input data without labeled responses.
+In unsupervised learning algorithm datapoints have unknown outcome.
+Unsupervised learning are of two types.

+1.Clustering :- Identify unknown structure in data.

+2.Dimensionality Reduction :- Use structural characteristics to simplify data.

 #### Basic flowchart/steps for supervised learning
 1. Collect training set.
 2. Divide training set into input object (features) and output object (classes or value)